 Peregrine Studio organizes project components into a hierarchy of parent and child elements.
 The position of a project component determines the individual properties it can have.
 Properties include, for example, what other project components can be placed within the component and the type of editor used to edit the component.
-All Peregrine Studio projects conform to the same hierarchy:
+All Peregrine Studio projects conform to the hierarchy listed below: